IoCHowTo/IoCTasks/README.md

 * Simply clone this project (or download it as a .ZIP file) and attempt to solve all individual tasks.
   * If you need some help just reference to [solutions repository](https://github.com/IoCHowTo/IoCTasksSolutions).
 * Open the solution in VS2012+ and compile it.
 The compilation would download dependencies from Nuget (such as Microsoft Unity).
+* If you are aware of some interesting challenge in the area feel free to propose a sample tasks with sample solution in form of pull request.